 Next Steps for Installing Solar in San Bruno

-The variety of solar incentives available has contributed greatly to the increase in the nationwide adoption of solar energy over the last 15 years.
-You might qualify for solar incentives from your local utility company, the federal government or the California government.
-We recommend talking to your local San Bruno solar installation company to learn more about these incentives and to be sure that you're getting all of the money you can for your solar panels.
+You can apply for solar incentives from the federal government and the California government, as well as from your local utility company.
+The increased availability of solar initiatives over the last 15 years has helped increase solar adoption nationwide.
+We recommend talking to your local San Bruno solar installation company to learn more about these incentives and to be sure that you're getting the most money possible for your solar panels.